Understand Your Finances

 Brought to you by Chase Freedom, the Savvy Spending series teaches you how to become a smarter, savvier shopper—one purchase at a time.
-This quarter, Chase Freedom cardmembers who activate can enjoy 5% cash back at gas stations, Lyft, and Walgreens.
+This quarter, Chase Freedom cardmembers who activate can enjoy 5% cash back at gas stations, tolls, and drugstores.
 Spend and category limits apply.
 Learn more.

 Never underestimate the power of drugstores.